ujjwal29-iu/Linux_labbb/Assignments/lab5.md

 ---

 ## 🎯 **Objective**
-> Build a starter project environment automatically with a shell script.
+> Automatically build a clean, organized starter project environment using a shell script.

 ---